 From the 1930s until the late 1970s, every ship in the United States Navy contained asbestos since it was an order from Navy officials to have the mineral incorporated in as many parts of the ship as possible.
-The initiative came from a place of concern for the safety of those that would be serving at sea since asbestos was a well-known insulator and it was also to be found in the majority of the U.S. mines.
+The initiative came from a place of concern for the safety of those who would be serving at sea since asbestos was a well-known insulator, and it was also to be found in the majority of the U.S. mines.

 In order to face the demands of World War II, the Korean War, and the Vietnam War, the Navy was glad to find a material that would mix in so well with other compounds improving their strength and durability for very affordable prices.
-Making the most out of the material's inertness to high temperature, asbestos was used to cover electrical wirings on board as well as steam pipes, engines, and boilers.
+Making the most out of the material's inertness to high temperatures, asbestos was used to cover electrical wirings on board as well as steam pipes, engines, and boilers.

 Have You Been Exposed to Asbestos on the USS Camp (DE-251)?